oleboleskole3/HelperLibraries/README.md

 <a name="reqSender.js" />

 ### reqSender.js
-This library is made to easily send get/post/put/patch/detete reqests, it has both synchronous and asynchronous support It is also backwards compatible, since i had a hard time not using arrow functions and other things
+This library is made to easily send get/post/put/patch/detete reqests, it has both synchronous and asynchronous support.
+It is also backwards compatible, since i had a hard time not using arrow functions and other things

-Remember to link either the long [reqSender.js](http://oleboleskole3.github.io/HelperLibraries/reqSender.js) or the minified [reqSendermin.js](http://oleboleskole3.github.io/HelperLibraries/reqSendermin.js) in your head tag
+Remember to link either [reqSender.js](http://oleboleskole3.github.io/HelperLibraries/reqSender.js) or the minified [reqSendermin.js](http://oleboleskole3.github.io/HelperLibraries/reqSendermin.js) in your head tag

 ##### Syntax